Rafael Payare to head Montreal Symphony starting in 2022-23

 He was in Belfast, Northern Ireland, where he served as music director of the Ulster Orchestra from 2014-19, when Montreal orchestra CEO Madeleine Careau and another official visited him in January 2019 as part of the recruiting process.

 Trained as a French horn player, Payare is a graduate of the El Sistema music program in Venezuela and won the 2012 Malko Competition for Young Conductors, held in Denmark.
-He is married to pianist Alisa Weilerstein, and they frequently perform together.
+He is married to cellist Alisa Weilerstein, and they frequently perform together.

 Payare, who lives in San Diego and Berlin, thinks back to the influence on him of Abbado, Barenboim, Maazel and Bernard Haitink,